RILEY MOTOR CARS -

 Brief History

-The 15/6 engine was little more than a bored-out 14/6, thus providing more power.
+The 15/6 engine was little more than a bored-out 14/6, thus providing more power and higher performance figures.
 This block saw many different bores and strokes, as Riley used it for their Racing Cars, thus needing it to fit several racing categories.